|Date of Birth||May 9, 1896|

 After the war Bert returned to the family farm at Falcon Island on Lake of the Woods.
 He married Mrs. Eva McDougall, a widow, in the early 1930s.
 Eva had moved to French Portage to stay with her daughter, who was teaching at the school there.
 After Eva’s tragic death in a snow storm in 1935 Bert left Falcon Island and settled in Winnipeg, Manitoba.
 His father James died in 1940 and his mother Alice in 1951.
 Bert had returned to Kenora by then and he was seriously injured on 28 March 1951, when he was struck by a car as he was crossing the street.
 His mother died the following day, 29 March.
 She is buried along with her husband in Lake of the Woods Cemetery.

 Bert passed away in Winnipeg on 3 July 1962, at age 66.
 His funeral was held four days later and he’s buried in Brookside Cemetery.
+He was in an unmarked grave but a veteran’s marker was installed in 2019.
 His sister Violetta (Mrs. Julius Giroux) moved to Winnipeg around 1952.
 She passed away there in June 1964, survived by five sons and four daughters.
 She’s interred at Green Acres Memorial Gardens.
 Their brother Stanley died in Kenora in 1968 and he’s buried in Lake of the Woods Cemetery.

 By Becky Johnson